 Reinforcement steel bars are sold in many diameter sizes.
 1.15, 1.25 and 1.60 centimeters are approximately standard.

 Welded wire is sold in rolls and flats.
 It is available in almost any measurement and gage.
-A standard construction size is 15 centimeter squares and 10 gage wire in both directions.
-Ten gage is 3.6 millimeters.
-The above graphic example illustrate proper position of the squares; the layers are positioned to create 7.5 centimeter squares.
+A standard construction size is 15 centimeter 6" squares and 10 gage wire in both directions.
+Ten gage is 3.6 millimeters .14".
+The above graphic example illustrate proper position of the squares; the layers are positioned to create 7.5 centimeter squares 3".

 This website recommends plain or stainless steel welded wire.
-For sizes other than the usual 6,6,10,10, go to this web site (The small welded wire category is also listed as "wire cloth" and "hardware cloth").
+For sizes other than the usual 6,6,10,10.
+The small welded wire category is usually listed as "wire cloth" and "hardware cloth."
 Use "welded wire" or "wire mesh" to search the web.
 Forces concentrate at surfaces.
 Choose quality welded wire for important work.

 Combine the two examples above to construct a reservoir.
 The online guide for building a water tank is reached here, this web manual contains complete instructions for building a reservoir and many techniques useful to general construction and sculpture.
 Printed field manuals for water, sculpture, understanding biological fiber, sanitation, house construction and self-sheltering concepts are available for purchase here.

 The example aquaculture reservoir is one meter deep and above ground.
 It would be constructed like the example at the top of this page with approximately twice as much steel in the bottom bend.
 Ferrocement gains strength from angles and curves.
 The illustrated wall is strengthened with bends and gussets.
 To lengthen this wall, extend every third, or fourth gusset to the ground.